Ayusht20/Typing-Rush/readme.md

 ![Gameplay](./screenshots/single_game.png)
 Here if the user hits the streaks on the multiple of 5..
-User's hearts gets increased upto 5 max❤️!
-After that score will be bonused..⭐
+User's hearts gets increased upto 5 max❤️!which are at first 3 hearts..❤️ After that score will be bonused..⭐

 ### ⏳ Waiting lobby